iov-one/iov-core/docs/KeyBase.md

 ## UserProfileController

-The `UserProfileController` houses the logic to decrypt a user profile, when provided a valid `username:password` pair.
+The primary purpose of the `UserProfileController` is to manage multiple `UserProfile`s.
+It provides the logic to manipulate  `UserProfile`s.

 The following functions are called by the `User`, through the `UserProfileController`

 ### Functions:

-- CreateUser: Creates a new user in the `UserProfileController`
+- CreateUserProfile: Creates a new user in the `UserProfileController`
-- LoginUser: Passes `username:password` pair to the `UserProfileController`
+- LoginUserProfile: Passes `username:password` pair to the `UserProfileController`
-- DeleteUser: Requests deletion of a `UserProfile` to the `UserProfileController`
+- DeleteUserProfile: Requests deletion of a `UserProfile` to the `UserProfileController`
-- ExportUser: Requests the plaintext export of `UserProfile` details, requires a correct `login`
+- ExportUserProfile: Requests the plaintext export of `UserProfile` details, requires a correct `login`

 ### Object Definition: